Gideon Emery

-Gideon Emery is an English actor and singer.
-He is best known for his role as Deucalion in Teen Wolf and for providing voice-over work in video games, television series and films.
+Gideon Emery (born 12 September 1972) is an English actor.
+He is best known for his role as Deucalion in Teen Wolf and for providing voice-over work in video games, television series and films, notably as Fenris in Dragon Age II.

 Early life and education

 Emery was born to Pauline, a competitive horse rider and Ashton, a management consultant.
-He has two half brothers, Matthew and Paul.
-Gideon also has three nieces, Chloe Emery, Rebecca Emery and Kate Emery.
+He has two half-brothers.
 At the age of 4, his father moved the family to Johannesburg, South Africa.
 Emery kept himself amused by imitating characters from film and television.
 Early impersonations included Michael Jackson and Max from Hart to Hart.
 He returned to England during high school, briefly attending Reading Blue Coat School.
 But it was back in South Africa at St John's College where he cemented his love for acting, playing Dick Deadeye in the Gilbert & Sullivan musical H.M.S.
 Pinafore and winning Best Actor for the role of Mr. Glum in The Glums comedy sketch, "L'Engagement".
 After briefly considering a career in graphic art, he went on to study acting at the University of the Witwatersrand.
 Student roles included Salieri in Amadeus and Gregor in Steven Berkoff's adaption of Kafka's The Metamorphosis.

 Personal life

-On October 19, 2014, Emery married his wife, actress Autumn Withers at Santa Barbara, California.
-Emery currently lives in Los Angeles with his wife and their dog.
-In 2017, Emery and his wife revealed that they were expecting their first child together.
-On April 7, 2018, they welcomed their daughter, Mia Monroe Emery.
+On 19 October 2014, Emery married actress Autumn Withers in Santa Barbara, California.
+They live in Los Angeles and have a child.